ritz-dev/tree_circle_progress/README.md

 ```

 ### Loading from a Mini Package
-To load tree images from another package (e.g., a shared asset package), use the `assetPackage` parameter:
+Tree images are loaded from a specified asset package using the `assetPackage` parameter.
+This is required for images to display.

 ```dart
 TreeCirclePointProgressCard(